Jarl-Bjoern/Yggdrasil/README.md

   - `smb` was added to the hardening options
 - New Improvements:
   - Automation script:
+    - Automation script to install `sliver` was added
-    - Automation script to install sliver was added
+    - Automation script to install `covenant` was added
   - Systemd Units:
     - New description fields was added
   - Terminal: